-7. Related Work
+6 Related Work

-To date, several research prototype tools [13, 21] for capturing, using, and documenting architectural design decisions (many of them using templates of attributes for capturing knowledge [22, 23]) have recently appeared.
-Tools such as PAKME [24], ADDSS [5], Archium [19], The Knowledge Architect [6], and AREL [25] offer traceability mechanisms between decisions and other software artifacts at different levels.
+Several research prototype tools [11], [14] for capturing, using, and documenting architectural design decisions have recently appeared; many of these use templates and metamodels for capturing knowledge attributes and managing decision dependencies [15], [16].
+Tools such as PAKME, ADDSS, Archium, The Knowledge Architect, and AREL offer traceability mechanisms between decisions and other software artifacts at different levels.
 Some of these tools support the evolution of trace links between decisions and forward and backward traces.
 The traceability supported by the tools can be used to estimate those artifacts that are impacted by the change in a decision, as the majority of the mentioned tools lack fine grained links between decisions and small architectural artifacts (e.g., a UML class or component instead of an entire subsystem).
-In addition, the approach presented in [26] highlights the role of traceability in software architecture evolution and describe a method to manage such traceability for design decisions using a Model-Driven Development approach.
+In addition, the approach presented in [17] highlights the role of traceability in software architecture evolution and describe a method to manage such traceability for design decisions using a model-driven development approach.

 Software product lines (SPL) need to model also the dependencies of feature models (i.e.: in practice they constitute a decision model) for different phases of the software life-cycle.
-Modeling dependencies and dealing with traceability problems in SPL is discussed in [27], where a wide list of dependency types between features are defined as constraints a software product must satisfy, while in [28] the authors explain how metamodels from PAKME and ADDSS tools can be merged to support product lines concepts and model dependency links between architectural design decisions and the variability rules associated to a feature model.
-Other works refer to Dynamic Product Lines (DSPLs) [29] to provide the necessary binding for runtime variation points to adapt the software to changes in the environment.
-The authors state that it is impossible to foresee al the variability a SPL requires, and use dynamic architectures and support for runtime decisions to be able to support system configuration and binding at runtime (for automatic decision-making).
-Designing and managing runtime variation points in architecture is also described in [30], where patterns are used to provide such facility in SPL and add the necessary flexibility for domain-specific applications (e.g., custom Web servers that cannot be stopped when deploying or configuring components).
+Modeling dependencies and dealing with traceability problems in SPL is discussed in [18], where a wide list of dependency types between features are defined as constraints a software product must satisfy, while in [19] the authors explain how metamodels from PAKME and ADDSS tools can be merged to support product lines concepts and model dependency links between architectural design decisions and the variability rules associated to a feature model.
+Other works refer to Dynamic Software Product Lines (DSPLs) [20] to provide the necessary binding for runtime variation points to adapt the software to changes in the environment.
+The authors state that it is impossible to foresee all the variability a SPL requires, and use dynamic architectures and support for runtime decisions to be able to support system configuration and binding at runtime (for automatic decision-making).
+Designing and managing runtime variation points in architecture is also described in [21], where patterns are used to provide such facility in SPL and add the necessary flexibility for domain-specific applications (e.g., custom Web servers that cannot be stopped when deploying or configuring components).

-Lago et al. [31] discuss three different traceability issues during SPL derivation, and they focus on those traceability links between feature models and structural models (i.e.: architecturelevel decisions).
-In [32], a Dependency Structure Matrix (DSM) is used to represent and manage dependencies in complex software architecture and to reveal underlying architectural patterns.
+Lago et al. [22] discuss three different traceability issues during SPL derivation, and they focus on those traceability links between feature models and structural models (i.e.: architecture-level decisions).
+In [23], a Dependency Structure Matrix (DSM) is used to represent and manage dependencies in complex software architecture and to reveal underlying architectural patterns.
 Acceptable and unacceptable dependencies are expressed using design rules to describe the semantics of such dependencies.